Do you really need to give a present?

 Buying gifts creates an obligation for recipients to give back, whether they can afford to or not.
 For some, the gift of ‘not obliging you to buy for me’ is more welcome than unwanted tat.

-Martin Lewis’s Money Saving Expert website suggests forming a NUPP with family and friends – a No Unnecessary Present Pact.
-There is even a form and template email you can use at moneysavingexpert.com/nupp.
-Or at least agree to a Secret Santa – or a price cap.
+Martin Lewis’ Money Saving Expert website suggests forming a NUPP with family and friends – a No Unnecessary Present Pact.
+There's even a preview email you can copy and paste to send our to family and friends.
+Even if you decide not to do this, at least agree to one of the following:

 Avoid expensive add-ons

 Don’t pay for extra warranty insurance for gifts, such as that offered by electrical retailers.
-You are covered by consumer law and many shops, such as John Lewis, offer extra free cover beyond this.
+You're covered by consumer law and many shops, such as John Lewis, offer extra free cover beyond this.

-Sites such as Quidco and Topcashback give you cashback when you click through to big retailers such as Debenhams and Argos.
+Sites such as Quidco and TopCashback give you cash back when you click through from their site to big retailers such as Debenhams and Argos.

-Compare prices for the same item from different retailers by using a ‘shop bot’ such as pricerunner.co.uk or kelkoo.co.uk.
-If you like to shop on Amazon use uk.camelcamel camel.com, which reveals the price history of the item you’re thinking of buying.
+Compare prices for the same item from different retailers by using a ‘shop bot’ such as PriceRunner or Kelkoo.
+If you like to shop on Amazon use camelcamelcamel, which reveals the price history of the item you’re thinking of buying.
 You can also set up an alert to be notified if the price drops.

 Use up your points or rewards